digital-asset/daml/docs/source/concepts/local-ledger.rst

 .. _causality-divulgence-example:

-Divulged actions do not induce order
+Divulged Actions Do Not Induce Order
 ====================================

 The painter witnesses the fetching of Alice's `Iou` when the `ShowIou` contract is consumed.